UW-Madison Box - Clients and Syncing

 For instructions on using the add-on to open and save files, please see: Using Box for Office

-Like Box for Office, Box Edit allows you to modify and save Box files with Microsoft Office.
+Like Box for Office, Box Tools allows you to modify and save Box files with Microsoft Office.
 However, instead of opening files from Office on your desktop, this browser add-on provides an option to edit files with an Office program from the Box web client.
 Additionally, it has an added feature that allows you to create brand new Box files with Word.

 Learn how to Mark content for Box Sync.